Fusion1013/AvasarVault/Environment/Plants/Adgana.md

 rarity: Uncommon
 cost_plant: gp
 ---
-A type of [[Plants Overview|Plant]].
+A type of [[Plants|Plant]].
 Flat green leaves that grow in tiers along the tall stem.
 If the leaves are ground up and eaten the skin of the imbiber gets slightly harder.